signavio/connector-examples/scala/data-source/README.md

 # Custom data source

-This connector is an example of a custom data source, which provides customer information.
+This connector is an example of a custom data source, which provides customer information, implemented with the [Play Framework](https://www.playframework.com).
 The data source and test data are constructed in the code.

 ## Requirements